single-spa/zh-hans.single-spa.js.org/website/versioned_docs/version-5.x/single-spa-config.md

 ---
 id: configuration
-title: Configuring single-spa
+title: 配置 single-spa
-sidebar_label: Configuring single-spa
+sidebar_label: 配置 single-spa
 ---

 The single-spa root config consists of the following: